 January 2014.
 Jacob weighs nearly 450 pounds.

 In 2007 he had a seizure.
 Medical complications forced him to retire.
 From 2010-2013 he worked minimum wage jobs to make ends meet.
-There were dark moments when he felt he’d never be able to change things or be a contributing member of society.
+There were dark moments.
+He felt things would never change.
+He feared he would never become a contributing member of society.

 “I used a little bit of tribulation to come up with a lot of excuses.
 As the weight packed on the excuses got easier and easier to use”.

 In 2014, with his weight reaching its highest point, his life was about to change.
 “I was blessed to meet an amazing doctor.
 He was upfront and real without driving me away.
 The doctor said he had two things to tell me and I could take or leave em’.
 First, keep coming up with excuses and you won’t live to be forty-five.
 Second, put this APP on your phone and call me back in a month”.
 The APP was MyFitness Pal.